Home Resume Samples Information Technology Junior Network Administrator

 Get Rejected?

-Most junior network administrator resumes get rejected not because of ATS software, but because they don't prove you're better than the other 67 applicants.
-Generic bullets like "managed construction projects" don't differentiate you — quantified achievements do.
+Most junior network administrator resumes get rejected not because of ATS software, but because they don't prove you're better than the other 64 applicants.
+Generic bullets like "Maintained IT infrastructure" don't differentiate you — quantified achievements do.

 See how we transform generic statements into interview-winning proof: